Affordable Care

 Good Faith Estimate

-In accordance with the No Surprises Act effective January 1, 2022, private pay clients have the right to receive a “Good Faith Estimate” explaining how much their medical and mental health care will cost.
+In accordance with the No Surprises Act effective January 1, 2022, private pay therapy clients have the right to receive a “Good Faith Estimate” explaining how much their medical and mental health care will cost.

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.